kemalsezgen/kemalsezgen/README.md

 ### Hey, I am Kemal 👋

-- 🔭 I’m currently working on Web Development & AI.
+- 🔭 I’m currently working on Web Development with ReactJS.
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning NodeJS.
 - 🤔 I’m looking for help with everything about software.